FIRST AmeriCorps VISTA Member Bios

 Katrina Adams, VISTA, Chicago, IL

-Katrina Adams hopes to continue with her passion of servicing others through positive community service.
-As the founder of STARR (Striving to Achieve Righteous Realities), Adams strives to make a positive contribution to society through education, positive entertainment and productive community services.
-Being a native of Chicago, Adams feels confident that her contributions to FIRST will be productive, supportive, yet compassionate and successful.
+Katrina Adams hopes to continue with her passion of providing service to the less fortunate through positive community service.
+As the founder of STARR (Striving to Achieve Righteous Realities), Adams strives to make a positive contribution to society through education, positive entertainment, and productive community services.
+Being a native of Chicago, Adams feels confident that her contributions to FIRST will be not only be productive and supportive but compassionate and successful.

 Mari Miller, VISTA, Chicago, IL